ORQ: Complex Analytics on Private Data with Strong Security Guarantees: Sorting protocols for tabular data

-\paragraph{Oblivious Quicksort.} Quicksort has a non-oblivious and recursive control flow that makes its na\"ive application to the MPC setting problematic in both efficiency and security.
-The typical recursive instantiation of the algorithm would incur $O(n)$ rounds of comparisons, which is prohibitively slow.
-To address this challenge, we devise an iterative control flow that applies all independent comparisons at a given recursion depth simultaneously, facilitating vectorization and reducing the number of rounds to $O(\log n)$.
-To guarantee security, we employ a \textit{shuffle-then-sort}~\cite{shuffle-then-sort,10.1145/3460120.3484560} approach that avoids leaking information about the relative order of input data.
-We expand the $n$ input elements with $\lceil\log n\rceil$ additional (secret-shared) bits to encode each element's index in the original table and guarantee that elements are unique.
-We then apply oblivious shuffling, which moves the input elements to random positions and enables parties to safely execute the standard quicksort control flow by opening the (single-bit) result of each secure comparison in the clear \camera{to rearrange the elements.
-By obliviously shuffling a vector of unique elements, the control flow of the comparisons in quicksort is independent of the input vector, so we are free to reveal the results of comparisons without compromising security.
-Indeed,} prior work~\cite{shuffle-then-sort,10.1145/3460120.3484560} has proven that revealing these random bits does not leak any information about the data (and this should not be confused with one-bit leakage protocols,~e.g.,~\cite{DBLP:conf/sp/ZhangGYZYW24}).
+Quicksort is typically considered to be the most efficient general sorting algorithm in practice.
+However, it typically has a recursive and data-dependent control flow, both of which make a na\"ive application of quicksort to the MPC setting problematic in both efficiency and security.
+The typical instantiation of the algorithm would incur $O(n)$ rounds of comparisons, which is prohibitively slow.
+To address this challenge, we devise an iterative control flow that applies all independent comparisons at a given recursion depth simultaneously, facilitating vectorization and reducing the number of rounds to $O(\log n \log \ell)$.

+To benefit from the efficiency of quicksort in the MPC setting, we use the \textit{shuffle-then-sort} paradigm by Hamada et al.~\cite{shuffle-then-sort,10.1145/3460120.3484560} in which we obliviously shuffle the input vector first.
+As a result, the subsequent data-dependent sorting protocol only reveals the (meaningless) order of the shuffled vector.
+Thus, these random bits provably leak nothing about the data, and the control flow of the comparisons in quicksort is entirely independent of the input vector (this should not be confused with one-bit leakage protocols, such as the protocol by Zhang et al.~\cite{DBLP:conf/sp/ZhangGYZYW24}).

+The resulting protocol is described in Protocol \ref{iterative-quicksort} below.
+All sorting happens in place, and the protocol alternates between local computation and rounds of full vector comparisons.
+The protocol initializes a plaintext set of pivots $S$ with the first element of the vector and iterates until $S$ contains all elements in the vector.
+In each iteration, we compare every element at index $i$ with one of the pivots: namely, the highest pivot index $j$ such that $j \leq i$ via a function $j \leftarrow \texttt{prevPivot}(i)$ that can be computed locally by each party.
+We create a secret-shared vector $\share{\vec{c}}$ of all previous-pivot elements, perform all comparisons between $\vec{x}$ and $\vec{c}$ in parallel, and omit comparisons for pivot elements (which would be compared with themselves).

+After each round of secure comparisons, we reveal the result vector $\vec{r}$ and then partition the vector based on the desired pivot locations.
+Concretely, for each pivot $p$, we define a partitioning subroutine $\texttt{partition}(\share{\vec{x}}, p, i, \vec{r})$ that takes as input the vector $\share{\vec{x}}$, the start index $p$ where the pivot is located, an end index $i$, and $\vec{r}$.
+The subroutine moves items in the subvector according to standard quicksort: all items less than the pivot, then the pivot itself, and all items greater than the pivot.
+It returns a set $S'$ of up to three locations for the pivot position and the next-round pivots for the left and right halves.
+This step is entirely local since $S'$ and $\vec{r}$ are common knowledge.